nvdungx/nvdungx.github.io/_posts/2021-12-17-unified-diagnostic-protocol-overview.md

 ## 3. UDS protocol

-> "client": shall be referred as External Tester Tool.
-> "server": shall be referred as ECUs in vehicle, which provide diagnostic services.

 ### 3.1 Operation
 <figure>
   <img src="/assets/img/blogs/2021_12_17/3_uds_protocol.png" alt="UDS protocol concept">
   <figcaption>Protocol concept</figcaption>
 </figure>

-* **The client:** usually referred to as external test equipment, uses the application layer services to request diagnostic functions to be performed in one or more servers.
-Client can also be an ECU in vehicle(on-board tester), which is capable of carry out diagnostic request to other ECU (i.e. Gateway receive firmware updates(FOTA) and request flashing to other ECUs on the vehicle).
+* **The client:** usually referred to as **external test equipment**, uses the application layer services to request diagnostic functions to be performed in one or more servers.
+Client **can also be an ECU in vehicle(on-board tester)**, which is capable of carry out diagnostic request to other ECU (i.e. Gateway receive firmware updates(FOTA) and request flashing to other ECUs on the vehicle).
 * **The server:** usually an ECU or a vehicle function(which is allocated in multiple ECU), uses the application layer services to send response data, provided by the requested diagnostic service, back to the client.

-The server shall always confirm message transmission, meaning that for each service request sent from the client, there shall be one or more corresponding responses sent from the server either positive or negative.
+The **server shall always confirm message transmission**, meaning that for each service request sent from the client, there shall be one or more corresponding responses sent from the server either positive or negative.
 The only exception from this rule shall be a few cases when **functional addressing is used**
 or **the request specifies that no response shall be generated**.
 In order not to burden the system with many unnecessary messages, there are a few cases when a negative response message shall not be sent even if the server failed to complete the requested diagnostic service.

-> NOTE: Negative response messages with negative response codes of SNS (serviceNotSupported), SNSIAS (serviceNotSupportedInActiveSession), SFNS (SubFunctionNotSupported), SFNSIAS SubFunctionNotSupportedInActiveSession), and ROOR (requestOutOfRange) shall not be transmitted when functional addressing was used for the request message.
+> NOTE: Negative response messages with **negative response codes** of **SNS (serviceNotSupported)**, **SNSIAS (serviceNotSupportedInActiveSession)**, **SFNS (SubFunctionNotSupported)**, **SFNSIAS (SubFunctionNotSupportedInActiveSession)**, and **ROOR (requestOutOfRange)** shall not be transmitted when **functional addressing** was used for the request message.

 ### 3.2 Protocol Data Unit structure